Blending Design & Culture in the United Kingdom

 Students will stay in hotels with other program participants.

-A welcome and farewell meal and some additional meals are included in the program costs.
-Take other meals at local restaurants and eateries.
+A welcome meal, farewell meal, and breakfasts are included in the program costs.

-England and Scotland will become our classroom as we explore and experience the seminar coursework through site visits.
-Excursions, visits, tours, and sites in London and Edinburgh may include:
+Scotland will become our classroom as we explore and experience the seminar coursework through site visits, excursions, and tours, which may include:

 - Edinburgh Castle: a top heritage attraction in the UK